jpreardon/float-plan/WORKLOG.md

   - Separated date and times, added formats and default values.
   - Move date and time formatting to a helper functions
   - Make sure date/time formatting helpers don't fail when giving nil
+- Add associtations for boats
+  - Add boats association to plans

 ## 2019-05-14